Overview

 Configure Option A

-- Describe what happens if the workflow reaches this node
+- Select the node in option A and describe what happens if the workflow reaches this node

 - Click Save Changes